-- Install a system separator (to be provided on-site) directly on the cold water connection for the combi boiler. - 2.
-Check that the system volume and the volumetric capacity of the expansion vessel are the same. - ▽ If the volume of the expansion vessel is insufficient for the installation. - ► Install an additional expansion vessel in the heating return, as close to the product as possible. - Install a non-return flap at the product's outlet (heating flow). - Ensure that the installation has the following components:
+- Check that the system volume and the volumetric capacity of the expansion vessel are compatible. - If the volume of the expansion vessel is insufficient for the installation. - Install an additional expansion vessel in the heating return, as close to the product as possible. - Install a non-return valve at the product's outlet (heating flow). - 2.
+Ensure that the installation has the following components: